 - Won’t be able to control investing method

 - Limited customization

 Real estate investing is a business strategy that some people use to make money.
 It’s not just about buying and flipping houses, though those are part of it too!
-In essence, real estate investors buy any sort or property with the goal in mind for themself.
-They’re looking at generating income from its sale rather than using this as their primary residence
+In essence, real estate investors buy any property with the goal in mind for themself.
+They’re looking at generating income from its sale rather than using this as their primary residence.

 This can be any land or building that is usually immovable but transferable.
 No matter how big or small the property, real estate will always generate more than enough returns for what it costs!

 - Market is not efficiently allocated